RaThorat/various-code-blocks/README.md

 ## Usage
 To use these methods, modify the values of the url and page variables to point to the desired webpages.
 You may also need to modify the blacklist variable to include any additional elements you wish to exclude from the output variable in method 1.

-# Use of google key to get lattitudes and longitudes

-# Combine Multiple Excel Worksheets Into a Single Pandas Dataframe